richmarisa/forc/source/docs/book-of-order.md

 #### B. POSITIONS:

 In addition to those positions presented in the prior section the following are equally important.
 These by no means represent the exhaustive list of FORC beliefs, nor do they establish the boundaries of our fellowship.
-They do, however, represent some of those key areas where beliefs and practices ought to be allowed, embraced and encouraged.� It should be noted that Elders seeking FORC recognition, as well as those serving as FORC Presbyters should exhibit, demonstrate and maintain a suitable embrace and encouragement of these distinctives.
+They do, however, represent some of those key areas where beliefs and practices ought to be allowed, embraced and encouraged.
+It should be noted that Elders seeking FORC recognition, as well as those serving as FORC Presbyters should exhibit, demonstrate and maintain a suitable embrace and encouragement of these distinctives.

 1. A belief in the Kingship of the Lord Jesus over all of life and culture now: